ColdLunaris/poipiku-dl/README.md

-# poipiku-dl
+# poipiku-dl (CURRENTLY NOT WORKING!)
+They changed how they handle cookies for logged in sessions, and the current version of this script does not work properly when not using cookies.
+Basically, the script isn't working in its current state.
+I'll try to work it out...

 A tool written in Python to download images from poipiku.
 Under development.
 Tested on Windows and Linux.
 Should work on all OS's.

 ## Requirements
 Some pip modules are needed for poipiku-dl to work.
 Some of them are already pre-installed on your system.
 Copy-paste this command and you should be good here: